SLAM for Visually Impaired People: a Survey: Result

 \section{Result}

 In this section, the findings of SLR are presented.
-Figure \ref{fig:distribution_of_papers} shows the number of studies included in this review that focused on VIB navigation using SLAM techniques.
+Figure \ref{distribution_of_papers} shows the number of studies included in this review, which focused on BVI navigation using SLAM techniques.
 As shown in the figure, although only papers published in the first half of 2023 are included in this review, they constitute a substantial portion of the total.
 The growth in the number of studies in this domain suggests an advancement in SLAM techniques and an increase in their usage for developing navigation technologies for visually impaired individuals.
 This section is divided into four parts to answer the research questions.
-It discusses the types of SLAM techniques used to develop assistive technologies for visually impaired navigation, delves into the advantages and limitations of these techniques, highlights the challenging scenarios addressed, and presents the attributes of SLAM-based solutions that contribute to the enhancement of visually impaired navigation.
+It discusses the types of SLAM techniques used to develop assistive technologies for visually impaired navigation, delves into the advantages and limitations of these techniques, highlights the challenging scenarios addressed, and presents the attributes of the SLAM technology that contribute to the enhancement of visually impaired navigation.